Maia-Nguyen/Jiffies_Project/README.md

 2. Design a kernel module that creates a procfile named /proc/secondsthat reports the number of elapsed seconds since the kernel module was loaded.
 This will involve using the value of jiffies as well as the HZ rate.
-When a user enters the command
+When a user enters the command:
 ```
 cat /proc/seconds
 ```